phuctm97/ntast/README.md

 working with compliant syntax trees in JavaScript.
 However, ntast is not limited to JavaScript and can be used in other programming languages.

-ntast relates to the [unified] and [unified]-based projects in that ntast syntax trees can be used throughout their ecosystems.
+ntast relates to the [unified] and unified-based projects in that ntast syntax trees can be used throughout their ecosystems.

 ### What this specification doesn't do

-ntast focuses on content.
+ntast focuses on only content.
 Notion-application data structures like workspaces, users, permissions, settings, etc, aren't handled by ntast.
 Ecosystem plugins may extend functionalities using these data from Notion API.

 ## Nodes